6 Reflections for a Freelancer’s New Year

 The side effect of the current economic environment is a double-edged sword for freelancers.
 Companies may be slashing budgets and not hiring freelancers (less demand).
 Or they’re using freelancers to replace the work of full-time employees ( more demand).

-As you look to 2023 and setting / meeting an income goal, think about unique ways to get there that don’t involve “more work” or “more clients.”
+As you look at your finances for next year and setting / meeting an income goal, think about unique ways to get there that don’t involve “more work” or “more clients.”

 I usually create two income goals for myself: an expected goal (a reasonable target for myself) and a “stretch goal” (where I’d like to be — but would take some changes to get there).